armandyam/armandyam.github.io/_portfolio/Maps_KML_Generator_Guide.md

 ## Visualize Your Travels with Maps KML Generator

 Creating a visual representation of the places you've traveled to can be a fun way to share your experiences.
 The Maps KML Generator is a simple tool designed to help you create a custom KML file from a CSV file, which you can then upload to Google My Maps.
-This guide will walk you through the steps to achieve this.
+This guide will walk you through the steps to achieve this as done [here](https://armandyam.github.io/others/#travel_map).

 ### Why Use Maps KML Generator?